dherault/serverless-offline/README.md

 --dockerImagePull           Pull the runtime image on invocation.
 Default: true --dockerLambdaStayOpen      Enable or disable the DOCKER_LAMBDA_STAY_OPEN flag.
 Default: true --dockerLambdaWatch         Enable or disable the DOCKER_LAMBDA_WATCH flag.
-Default: true dockerRuntimeDebug          If supported by runtime, enable the debugger.
-Default: false dockerExposePorts           Space separated list of additional ports to expose, e.g. `5985:5985 8080`.
+Default: true --dockerRuntimeDebug        If supported by runtime, enable the debugger.
+Default: false --dockerExposePorts         Space separated list of additional ports to expose, e.g. `5985:5985 8080`.
 See the docker `-p` argument for syntax.
 Default: none
 --enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false --host                  -o  Host name to listen on.
 Default: localhost